 It is important to note that in Christ's time, "fire" was understood to be the only source of light on earth.
 The various lights in the sky could only be interpreted in terms of what was understood on earth.
 We must also remember that fire was an important tool, provide heat, which is critical in many human activities.
 For Christ, the two most important are baking bread and disposing of trash.
 If "light" was "good", how could "fire", which was what generated light, be "bad"?

-Of course, there are many reasons.
+Of course, like everything on earth, fire combines both good and bad.
 Fire consumes things, destroying them.
 Fire doesn't only generate light but also heat.
 While heat has many useful applications, it is also painful.
 There is no form of fire that people can make direct contact with and not feel the pain.
 Any prolonged exposure is a painful form of death.

 Christ only discusses "fire" in the context of a judgment of some type.
 From the first time it is used, it is also used in the context of a word that is translated as "hell".
 Christ uses it six times in this context.
 But the "Greek" word used is geenna (γέενναν) which is Greek for Gehenna, the valley of Hinnom (the Hebrew word), south of Jerusalem where trash, including diseased animals and human corpses, was burned.
 A constant fire was kept burning there for the purpose of cleaning up waste.
 Gehenna, the valley of Hinnom (the Hebrew word), south of Jerusalem where trash, including diseased animals and human corpses, was burned.
 A constant fire was kept burning there for the purpose of cleaning up waste.
 Hinnom (the Hebrew word), south of Jerusalem where trash, including diseased animals and human corpses, was burned.
 A constant fire was kept burning there for the purpose of cleaning up waste.